Gianlucorso/DELL-XPS15-9570/ubuntu-18.04/README.md

 * Enter your the n-th word in your passwords as it specified.
 * Select “Yes” for “Disable Secure Boot”.

-Thus it is telling you to wait until blue screen with message "Perform MOK management", but it does not specify you that you have some time to do press any key.
+Thus it is telling you to wait until blue screen with message `Perform MOK management`, but it does not specify you that you have some time to do press any key.
 If you, like me, hesitate you should see the windows disappear and the Ubuntu launch menu appear.
-In this case DO not panic, select from that menu "system setup".
+In this case DO not panic, select from that menu `ystem setup`.
 The computer should reboot and BIOS menu should be opened.
 Here go in Secure Boot and then Secure Boot Enable.
-There uncheck "Secure Boot Enable" option.
-A warning message should appear, just click on "Yes" button.
-Then click on "Apply" button and in the next windows that appears, check "Save as Custom User Settings" and then press "Ok" button.
+There uncheck `Secure Boot Enable` option.
+A warning message should appear, just click on `Yes` button.
+Then click on `Apply` button and in the next windows that appears, check `Save as Custom User Settings` and then press `Ok` button.
-Now just click on "Exit" button and the PC should reboot.
+Now just click on `Exit` button and the PC should reboot.

 ### 5.2 Ubuntu launch menù